Signiant/bends/README.md

 # BENDS (Build Error Notification Dispatch System)

-A tool that checks the status of the most recently executed scheduled pipeline of Bitbucket repositories associated with services listed in the Datadog Service Catalog.
+A tool that checks the status of the most recently executed scheduled pipeline of Bitbucket repositories associated with services listed in the Datadog Service Catalog and reports the results to service owners in Slack.

 An AWS CloudFormation template is included in this repository to facilitate the automation of this script's execution through the use of an AWS Lambda function.